jasonscharff/Simple-Java-Graphics/README.md

 ###Technology
 The entire program is written in Java version 6, but it should be compatible with any later versions.
-All of the graphics is written in Swing/AWT
+All of the graphics are written in Swing/AWT

-###Note: The Javadoc can be found in the Javadoc folder under Javadoc.html
+###Note: The JavaDoc can be found in the JavaDoc folder under Javadoc.html